PvPClt/project/album_en.md

 — No, no!
 I mean...
 I am an exhibitionist.

-**Priest (squinting):**
+**Priest:**

-— A former KGB agent?
-A spy seeking redemption?
-The Church welcomes repentant souls.
+— So you love being the center of attention?
+That's admirable.

 **Penitent (whispering):**

 — I am sinful, Father!
-I... flashed my privates at a garden party...
+I walked in the park, showing my rising cock at a garden party...

 **Priest (beaming):**

-— You are the Party's rising star?!
+— You are the cock of the walk, a party rising star?
 May your career be long and blessed, my child!

 **Penitent:**